USER MANUAL

 • Optional confirmation beep so you know it worked

-• Press Shift+Escape again to return to where you were
+• Press Shift+Escape again to return to where you were (middle-click does not toggle off — use the keyboard shortcut)

 Duress PIN: The Duress PIN is an advanced security feature for extreme situations where someone might force you to open the app.
 It's a secondary PIN that opens VidVana to a completely empty library - no videos, no history, no favorites, no evidence of your actual collection.